naturalstupid/PyCarnatic/README.md

 <li> Carnatic notes can be written as S R R1 R2 etc
 <li> Lower octaves should have "period"/"dot" . as a suffix.
 Example: S. R1.
 M2. etc
 <li> Upper octave notes should have single quote ' or caret ^.
 Example: S' R1^ M1 ' etc
+<li> Microtone notations can S>1 S>2 R1>3 - 10%, 20% 30% respectively more than the pitch of the note
+<li> Similarly notations like G3<1 M2<4 have 10% 40% respectively less than the pitch of the note
+<li> Gliding notes:  S / R - will glide from S to R and sustain at R for its duration
+<li> Gliding notes:  M !
+P - will glide down from M to P and sustain at P for its duration

 ## Lessons